Club Code of Conduct

 Overview

-This code of conduct applies to all members, players, parents, committee members, coaches, guests and representatives of the Williams Landing Tennis Club.
+This code of conduct applies to all members, players, parents, committee members, coaches, guests and representatives of the Williams Landing Tennis Club on the court as well as on WLTC communication channels such as WhatsApp, email, social media and any other communication methods used by Williams Landing Tennis Club and its committee

 General Code of Conduct